raynebc/editor-on-fire/Building_EOF_in_Mac_OSX.md

 ## Get source code for dependencies: ##
 This can be done manually or by installing the Homebrew package manager.

-To download the source code manually, get libogg, libvorbis, fftw and cmake from the following sites: http://xiph.org/downloads http://www.fftw.org/
+To download the source code manually, get libogg, libvorbis and fftw from the following sites: http://xiph.org/downloads

+http://www.fftw.org/

 To use Homebrew, go to a terminal and install it with this command: